WhatsApp Group Join Now

-MCQ on valence bond theory with Answers
+MCQ on Valence Bond Theory with Answers

-• It is a theory that describes chemical bonding. valence bond theory states that the overlap of incompletely filled atomic orbitals leads to the formation of a chemical bond between two atoms.
+It is a theory that describes chemical bonding. valence bond theory states that the overlap of incompletely filled atomic orbitals leads to the formation of a chemical bond between two atoms.
 The unpaired electrons are shared and a hybrid orbital is formed.
+The Valence bond theory was proposed by the American scientists Linus Pauling and John C. Slater bonding is accounted for in terms of hybridized orbitals.

-• In the year 1928, the pair-bonding idea of Lewis was combined with the Heitler-London theory by Linus Pauling and he introduced the valence bond theory.
+In the year 1928, the pair-bonding idea of Lewis was combined with the Heitler-London theory by Linus Pauling and he introduced the valence bond theory.
+Valence bond theory is helpful in describing the phenomenon of resonance in molecules and the formation of orbital hybridization.

-MCQ on Valence Bond Theory
+MCQ on Valence Bond Theory with Answers

 1. The concept of resonance in Valence Bond Theory refers to: